Nvidia CEO Jensen Huang on the Metaverse, permanent WFH, and accelerating raises

 GamesBeat: And what do you think the best idea your company has had for helping employees during this time?

 Huang: The idea that I love the most is pulling in their raises by six months and putting money in their hands.
-The, the number of people around the world that are newly unemployed is almost 200 million, as you know.
+The number of people around the world that are newly unemployed is almost 200 million, as you know.
 And many of those people are our family members.
 They have children.
 They are our friends and relatives.
 So providing for additional security for employees, giving them that extra little something so that they can be helpful to other people, is important.
 They pay their gardeners and babysitters even when they will come to work and giving people a little bit more extra tip.
 Small acts of kindness can go a long way.

 And so I love that the best, which is just getting in a position to take care of our employees.
 I love that the work that we do is so vital to science.
 We’re in a lot of ways at the scientific front line.
 The work that we’re doing to build up the computational defense system for infectious diseases, whether it’s finding the vaccine as fast as possible this time or next time to detect early outbreaks.
 All of that work is so important to humanity.
-We’re really proud of the fact that that half a million gamers contributed crowdsourced computing.
+We’re really proud of the fact that half a million gamers contributed crowdsourced computing.
 That’s incredible.

 I love that the work that we’re doing is making it possible for the workers to roam the hospitals and deliver medicine, and disinfect hallways and rooms.
-And then and then all the pieces of work that we’re doing to make to take the load off of the staff, you know, for AI to keep it keep an eye over, keep an eye on patients.
+And then all the pieces of work that we’re doing to take the load off of the staff, you know, for AI to keep an eye on patients.
 And so I think the work that we’re doing is so breakthrough and we’re at the frontline of the scientific front line.
 I’m super proud of that.
 It’s really sad to see human suffering all over.
 But this was also a great time for us to stand up and do our part.

 GamesBeat: I noticed there was a delay in progress on self-driving cars and the automotive unit.
 Do you think it’s like an opportunity to get the technology in better shape because of that delay?

 Huang: I think that that the robot taxi market has been delayed a little because they just can’t test on the road.
 But that’s level two, with autopilot systems.
 That is still going full out.
 And I think it’s pretty clear now that because Tesla has found a great business model to monetize its fleet with software.
 This is an opportunity for the whole automotive industry to change its business model from a traditional fully capitalized, fully monetized opportunity at the point sale, to something different.
 They can benefit from an installed base that is software-defined, computational, and has the benefits of things like the iPhone.
 They can benefit from the advances of the smartphone industry, and the car makers are really quite excited about that.
 And I think that the automotive industry, the car companies that are leaders, are still pushing very fast ahead.
-But the thing that’s really interesting is that all the robot taxi you know fully autonomous robotic taxis are are potentially a little delayed, you’re going to see a whole bunch of design for grocery deliveries because of the surge of demand.
+But the thing that’s really interesting is that all the fully autonomous robotic taxis are potentially a little delayed, you’re going to see a whole bunch of design for grocery deliveries because of the surge of demand.

 But the idea of being able to do some of that in the cities and in urban areas, with a robot, it’s pretty enticing.
 And so a lot of work is going on in that area.
 And on large campuses, for example, many large campuses are essentially like a sprawling factory.
 They currently have people carrying stuff around.
 They’re going to have robots do that in the future.
 And so you’re gonna have a lot of different types of last-mile or in-campus autonomous mobile robotics that are going to emerge.